Help Center

 Policies are your organization's high-level compliance documents - things like your Information Security Policy, Acceptable Use Policy, or Data Classification Policy.
 Upload them to Govantic and the Knowledge Compiler will extract structured requirements from each one.

 Each policy supports revisions.
-When you update a policy, upload the new version and describe what changed.
-The compiler will re-extract requirements, and the old revision is archived with full history.
+When you update a policy, create a new revision and describe what changed.
+The compiler will re-extract requirements, and the old revision is preserved with full history.
+You can restore any previous version with one click (this creates a new revision) or download any version as a PDF.

 SOPs (Standard Operating Procedures)

-SOPs are your step-by-step operational procedures - incident response plans, change management processes, access review procedures, etc. They work exactly like Policies in terms of uploading, revisions, and compilation.
+SOPs are your step-by-step operational procedures — incident response plans, change management processes, access review procedures, etc. They share the same revision system, compilation, archiving, and PDF export as Policies.

 The Knowledge Compiler treats SOPs the same as Policies: it extracts requirements and maps them to the Govantic AI framework.
 The distinction between Policies and SOPs is organizational — it helps you categorize your knowledge base.